cedx/grinder-php-minify/README.md

 ## Directory options
 These options are specific to the `compress()` function.

-### `String pattern`
+### `String pattern = "*.php"`
 When processing a directory, a filter is applied on the names of the processed files to determine whether they are PHP scripts.

-A filename pattern is used to match the eligible PHP scripts.
+The filename pattern `"*.php"` is used to match the eligible PHP scripts.

-By default, it's set to `"*.php"`.
-You can change this pattern to select a different set of PHP scripts:
+You can change this pattern to select a different set of files:

 ```dart
 php_minify.compress('path/to/src', 'path/to/out', pattern: '*.inc.php7');